Worsening Opioid Crisis Overshadowed in Presidential Race

 She said what she saw during the debate was “two people yelling at each other,” instead of the substantive policy discussion she believes the issue deserves.

 “I feel there needs to be more discussion about this disease on a national stage,” said Stewart, who lives in Columbus, the Ohio state capital.
-“Kids are dying here every day.
-I have mothers and fathers losing children almost daily. "
+“Kids are dying here every day."

-The longtime Republican said she plans to vote for Trump again, but also notes that this disease has no political bias and that it can touch anyone.
+The longtime Republican said she plans to vote for Trump again, but also notes that drug addiction has no political bias and that it can touch anyone.

-The candidates have a chance to address opioid addiction with more substance in their final debate Thursday in Nashville.
+The candidates have a chance to address the issue with more substance in their final debate Thursday in Nashville.
 “American Families” is one of the topics.

 Biden has sometimes noted his personal connection to drug addiction, citing his son Hunter’s struggles.
 Trump brought up the matter during the Sept.
 29 debate as a point of attack.
 Biden responded by casting his son as no different than many other Americans who struggle with addiction.